ejbenke/SPFx-React-Accordion-Section/README.md

 1.1|September 19, 2019|Minor updates, adding to Github
 1.2|April 15, 2020|Added Polyfills for IE11 compatibility
 1.3|July 10, 2020|Adding Rich Text support for Content panels
+1.4|Februari 10, 2022|Adding option to use existing list and select columns for title and value

 ### Testing and Deployment